Object Lessons from Bloomsbury

 …the hidden life of ordinary things…

-With the likelihood that one in two men and one in three women will develop cancer in their lifetimes, tumors have the power to redefine our identities and change how we live and interact with each other and the world around us.
+One in two men and one in three women will develop cancer in their lifetimes.
+Tumors have power to redefine our identities and change how we live and interact with each other and the world around us.
 Tumor is about the object that is you.

 Anna Leahy looks a tough subject right in the eyes, and tells its story with grace, insight, alacrity, and wit. ~ David Eagleman, author of Incognito: The Secret Lives of the Brain

 Anna Leahy writes with insight and empathy about cancer and the social and cultural dimensions of one of our greatest fears.
 A blend of science, journalism, and deeply personal storytelling, this book takes a lyrical approach to a complex subject we all face in some way. ~ Kristen Iversen, author of Full Body Burden.